bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 WHERE City='Budapest'
 ```

-List the products that start with letter M, the ordered amounts and deadlines.
+List the products that start with the letter M, the ordered amounts, and the deadlines.
 Include the products that have not been ordered yet.

 ```sql
 SELECT p.Name, SUM(oi.Amount)